ieeevr/2024-test/program/tentative_schedule/index.md

     </p>

     <p>
-        This is a tentative schedule of activities associated with IEEE VR 2024, for the purpose of helping attendees consider travel and hotel bookings.
+        This is a <strong>tentative</strong> schedule of activities associated with IEEE VR 2024, for the purpose of helping attendees consider travel and hotel bookings.
     </p>

     <div class="alignCenter">